gatewayd-io/docs/developing-plugins/sdk-reference.md

     func DefaultGRPCServer(opts []grpc.ServerOption) *grpc.Server
     ```

-- `GetAttr` returns the value of an attribute from the `structpb.Struct`.
+- `GetAttr` returns the value of an attribute from the `v1.Struct`.
 It returns the default value if the attribute is not found.

     ```go
-    func GetAttr(req *structpb.Struct, key string, defaultValue interface{}) interface{}
+    func GetAttr(req *v1.Struct, key string, defaultValue interface{}) interface{}
     ```

 ### `plugin/v1`